A Brief History of U.S. Bank Failures

 While only a few banks collapsed during the most recent recession, the threat of bank failures remains a key concern for companies with significant cash reserves.
 Fortunately, the FDIC now exists to protect business deposits.

-Bank Failures in 2023
+Bank Failures in 2023 and 2024

-Following the COVID-19 pandemic, inflation rose to rates that hadn’t been seen since the early 1980s.
+Following the COVID-19 pandemic, inflation rose to heights that hadn’t been seen since the early 1980s.
 In response, the Fed implemented several interest rate hikes in rapid succession.
 These interest rate increases took their toll on some businesses and regional banks.

 Silicon Valley Bank [SVB] had invested heavily in Treasury bonds and when yields for these securities rose, their values fell dramatically.
 When many of the bank’s tech startup customers needed to access their funds at the same time, SVB was forced to sell their Treasuries at a significant loss.
 As depositors began to recognize the bank’s liquidity issues, they rushed to withdraw funds from the struggling bank.